yaadpay/CloudPOS_BBPOS/README.md

 ### How my server will be notified with the transaction's result?
 There are two ways to be notified:
-- <strong> Server-To-Server: </strong> By passing in the initiate transaction Hash the yaadOb.notify and yaadObj.norifyUrl you can be notified directly from our server to the specific url you choose for the response. <strong>
+- <strong> Server-To-Server: </strong> By passing in the initiate transaction Hash the yaadOb. and yaadObj.norifyUrl you can be notified directly from our server to the specific url you choose for the response. <strong>
    [Highly recommanded]</strong>
 ```
    hash.put("yaadObj.notify", "url");